walmartlabs/concord-website/docs/plugins/helm.md

 In addition, the following helm-specific parameters are supported.

-- `appname`: a name for the application, it is is used to derive a helm release name
+- `appname`: a name for the application, it is used to derive a helm release name
 - `chart`: the name of the  helm chart to use.
 The chart is retrieved from the default, built-in repository at